Aloha Wela Wela, Charley Stoddard!

 Stoddard spent the summer of 1891 with Aimée and her second husband Harry Gillig aboard his yacht, the Ramona.
 On board with Charley was a colorful cast of boisterous Bohemians — painters Theodore Wores and Julian Rix, publisher of the Argonaut Jerome Hart, composer and Bohemian Club president Joseph Redding, playwrights (and Lambs Club presidents) Clay Greene and Augustus Thomas, and the dashing actor Henry Mygatt Woodruff.

 Aimée Crocker, like Ada Clare before her, connected with Stoddard on many levels.
 They were all sexual outsiders.
-Clare was a single mom who had a child out of wedlock and therefore a fallen woman.
+Clare was a single mom who had a child out of wedlock and was therefore considered a fallen woman.
 Stoddard and Crocker were 19th century “perverts” who had unnatural and unrestrained sexual desires.
 Aimée’s second husband Harry Gillig, like Stoddard, preferred the company of men.
 She admitted their marriage was strictly platonic.
 Harry was described in print in code as “ultra-bohemian.”
 Husband and wife were beards for one another.
 Each would never report on the other’s indiscretions.
 They appeared to be a happy, monogamous married couple.
-Stoddard, Aimée, Harry, and Frank Unger (Harry’s companion) went to Hawaii often to enjoy the relaxed morals—and the nearly naked natives—at a time when men in America weren’t allowed to walk on the beach topless.
+Stoddard, Aimée, Harry, and Frank Unger (Harry’s companion) went on four extended trips to Hawaii to enjoy the relaxed morals—and the nearly naked natives—at a time when men in America weren’t allowed to walk on the beach topless.